 Extreme weather events such as floods and snow affect MTN operations.
 For example, in one of our Western Africa operations, a number of BTS sites and data centres were exposed to high intensity thunder and heavy rainfall.
 This resulted in an increase in CAPEX due to infrastructure degradation; loss of telephone, radio and internet services; service disruptions to domestic and emergency services as well as public services (e.g. traffic lights); and higher costs for the provision of telecommunications services.
-In another country, flooding of MTN facilities and base stations as a result of increase in rainfall and a surge in sea levels disrupted some operations.
-In the Middle East, abnormally high snow and ice covered some network sites significantly.
-Although affected sites remained operational, maintenance was challenging.
-In other areas of the country, significant flooding also affected the ability to access/ maintain some sites.
+In another country, flooding of MTN facilities and base stations as a result of increase in rainfall and a surge in sea levels disrupted some operational, maintenance was challenging.
+In other areas of the region, significant flooding also affected the ability to access/ maintain some sites.
 The Group continually motivates all operations to identify and report on physical climate change related risks on a monthly basis through the carbon footprint reporting process and to ensure mitigation and business continuity plans through the Group's risk and compliance management processes.
 Longer term shifts in climate patterns affects MTN operations.
 For example, in instances where climate projections indicate increased temperatures, this will most likely increase our power consumption for cooling BTS and Switches.
 For example, in a number of the African and Middle Eastern countries where we operate and where the general environment is mostly arid and hot, climate change is likely to intensify the severity and duration of hot days annually.
 This would likely result in increased energy consumption for cooling purposes.
-Shifts in precipitation will also affect operations in countries where national grids rely on hydro-electric dams for power provision, including in some central and south-eastern countries where we operate e.g. as drought conditions experienced a few years ago in Zambia.
+Shifts in precipitation will also affect operations in countries where national grids rely on hydro-electric dams for power provision, including in some central and south-eastern African countries where we operate e.g. as drought conditions experienced a few years ago in Zambia.